Vilnius University: Library, Museum and Botanical Garden

 Vilnius University Library is an academic library of national significance that was founded back in 1570 in Vilnius.
 As the earliest academic library in the Baltic region, it has holdings of over five million documents, with about 45 thousand registered users and it employs over 200 people.
 The library consists of the Central Library and the Scholarly Communication and Information Centre (SCIC), as well as libraries for the faculties and centres.
 The Central Library still works in the authentic 16th-century premises.
 5.1 million publications are kept in the Library.
 The pride of the Library is its collections of old printed books, manuscripts, old engravings and other special collections.

 The Scholarly Communication and Information Centre (SCIC) is the part of the library, equipped with most advanced technologies and situated on Saulėtekis Avenue.

-The Vilnius University Museum started its activities during the University’s 431st anniversary, on 1 April 2010.
+The Vilnius University Museum started its activities during the university's 431st anniversary, on 1 April 2010.
 The basis for the new university museum was the old Vilnius University Museum of Progressive Scientific Thought, which was established in the Church of St. Johnson 16 September 1979.
 The Vilnius University Museum also consists of the Church of St. Johns Bell Tower, Adam Mickiewicz Museum and the Astronomical Observatory on Čiurlionis Street.
 The museum organises guided tours, educational activities and events.

-Botanical Garden – University’s Botanical Garden has been relocated four times.
-The first Botanical Garden was arranged in the courtyard of Collegium Medicum (Pilies Street 22) in 1781-1799.
+The University's Botanical Garden has been relocated four times.
+The first Botanical Garden was arranged in the courtyard of Collegium Medicum (Pilies Street 22) in 1781–1799.
 The core of the Garden was a collection of plants brought by Professor Jean Emmanuel Gilibert from Grodno.
-The second Garden flourished in Sereikiškės during 1799-1842.
+The second Garden flourished in Sereikiškės during 1799–1842.
 In 1919, the Garden was recreated in the territory of Vingis Manor House (M. K. Čiurliono Street 110) and was then relocated to a suburb in the territory of Kairėnai Manor House in 1974.